YSavitskiy/iOStyleLibrary/README.md

 pod 'iOStyleLibrary'
 ```

+#### Swift Package Manager

+iOStyleLibrary is available through [Swift Package Manager](https://swift.org/package-manager).

+Add it to an existing Xcode project as a package dependency:

+1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
+2. Enter "https://github.com/YSavitskiy/iOStyleLibrary" into the package repository URL text field

 ### iOStyleLibrary versions.

 Below is a table that shows which version of iOStyleLibrary you should use for